What to Do While You Wait for Social Security Disability Benefits

 Having part-time employment is by no means a barrier to receiving disability payments from the federal government.
 What matters here is the level of income you’re able to earn and the type of work you’re able to do.
 After an examiner approves your application, they’ll examine your financial records to see what type of income you’ve earned since you became disabled.
 If your income is more than $1,040 per month, they’ll consider you able to perform a substantial gainful activity (SGA) and deny your application.

 What if I Can’t Pay My Bills Without Disability Benefits?

-Our attorneys understand the financial hardship a disability puts you and your family through every day.
+Our Pennsylvania disability lawyers understand the financial hardship a disability puts you and your family through every day.
 The Social Security Administration wants to make sure they give payments to those who really need them, and if you’re able to maintain gainful employment, you might not “need” disability benefits.
 If you need extra money while you’re waiting for approval, find a minimum wage job working about 15 hours per week.
 The cumulative paychecks each month won’t come near the SGA threshold, and it may provide you with just enough money to get by until benefits begin.

 Five-Month Waiting Period for Disability Benefits

 Obtaining at least a small source of income is particularly important given the five-month waiting period before SSD benefits begin.
 Once approved, your checks won’t start coming in every month until five months after the established onset date (EOD) of your disability as determined by government examiners.

 However, once examiners determine the EOD, you can receive back payments of disability benefits once your payments begin.
 For example, if the government determines your onset date is 18 months prior to your date of application, you’re entitled to receive a full 13 months of benefit payments when it begins.
 This is paid in one lump sum at the start.
 Our Pensilvania disability lawyers will be happy to help.

 Dire Need Letters and Expedited Claims